SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities

-{\bf Algorithm for computing SeVCs and running examples}.
-Algorithm \ref{alg_obtaining_ SeVC} summarizes the preceding discussion in three steps: generating PDGs; generating program slices of the SyVCs output by Algorithm \ref{alg_obtaining_SyVC}; and transforming program slices to SeVCs. \ignore{ The computational complexity of the algorithm is $O(\eta m_i^2 w_{i,j} )$, where $\eta$ is the number of functions in program $P$, $m_i$ is the number of statements in function $f_i$, and $w_{i,j}$ is the number of tokens in $s_{i,j}$. } In what follows we elaborate these steps and using Fig. \ref{Fig_generating_code_gadgets} to illustrate a running example.
+} Algorithm \ref{alg_obtaining_ SeVC} summarizes the preceding discussion in three steps: generating PDGs; generating program slices of the SyVCs output by Algorithm \ref{alg_obtaining_SyVC}; and transforming program slices to SeVCs. \ignore{ The computational complexity of the algorithm is $O(\eta m_i^2 w_{i,j} )$, where $\eta$ is the number of functions in program $P$, $m_i$ is the number of statements in function $f_i$, and $w_{i,j}$ is the number of tokens in $s_{i,j}$. } In what follows we elaborate these steps and use Fig. \ref{Fig_generating_code_gadgets} to illustrate a running example.
 Specifically, Fig. \ref{Fig_generating_code_gadgets} elaborates the SyVC$\to$SeVC transformation of SyVC ``$data$'' (related to pointer usage) while accommodating semantic information induced by data dependency and control dependency.

-{\bf Step 1 (lines \ref{algorithm2:begin-step1}-\ref{algorithm2:end-step1} in Algorithm \ref{alg_obtaining_ SeVC})}.
+{\bf Step 1 (Lines \ref{algorithm2:begin-step1}-\ref{algorithm2:end-step1} in Algorithm \ref{alg_obtaining_ SeVC})}.
 This step generates a PDG for each function.
 For this purpose, there are standard algorithms (e.g., \cite{DBLP:journals/toplas/FerranteOW87}).
-As a running example, the second column of Fig. \ref{Fig_generating_code_gadgets} shows the PDGs respectively corresponding to functions $func$ and $printLine$, where each number represents the line number of a statement.
+As a running example, the second column of Fig. \ref{Fig_generating_code_gadgets} shows the PDGs respectively corresponding to functions $func$ and $println$, where each number represents the line number of a statement.

-{\bf Step 2: (lines \ref{algorithm2:begin-step2}-\ref{algorithm2:end-step2} in Algorithm \ref{alg_obtaining_ SeVC})}.
+{\bf Step 2 (Lines \ref{algorithm2:begin-step2}-\ref{algorithm2:end-step2} in Algorithm \ref{alg_obtaining_ SeVC})}.
 This step generates the program slice ${\sf ps}_{i,j,z}$ for each SyVC $e_{i,j,z}$.
 The interprocedural forward slice $\fs_{i,j,z}'$ is obtained by merging $\fs_{i,j,z}$ and the forward slices from the functions called by $f_i$.
 The interprocedural backward slice $\bs_{i,j,z}'$ is obtained by merging $\bs_{i,j,z}$ and the backward slices from both the functions called by $f_i$ and the functions calling $f_i$.
 Finally, $\fs_{i,j,z}'$ and $\bs_{i,j,z}'$ are merged into a program slice ${\sf ps}_{i,j,z}$.